jonahkeegan/pairwatch/README.md

 ## License

-This project is unlicensed.
-(Or specify a license if applicable)
+This project is licensed under the terms of the MIT license.